 Upgrade from Ubuntu 16.04 LTS to Ubuntu 16.10

-Yesterday Canonical presented the new Ubuntu 16.10 Yak.
-In previous publication we mentioned what the new one is bringing and that this version is targeted at those seeking the latest software and Linux technologies.
+Yesterday Canonical presented the new operating system Ubuntu 16.10 Yak.
+In previous publication we mentioned what's new and that this version is aimed at those who are looking for the latest technologies The estate provides stunning sea views and offers a unique blend of luxury living and development potential .

 Below you will find instructions for upgrading your system, but you should know that